SenorGeese/Gigantic-/README.md

 This is the Competitive Gigantic Wiki!
 I hope to collect advanced knowledge, tips, and strategies about Gigantic because I want to play Gigantic more optimally because playing well is fun.

+# Huge thanks to Gitbook

+Gigantic thanks to Gitbook for hosting this wiki and their amazing support.

 # Gigantic Wikis?

 The official wiki but not competitively focused is at https://gogigantic.wiki/.